Home

 Welcome to my web of thought.

 This website is the public portion of the vault I use to organise and store my thoughts.
-It is mostly a digital garden utilising the zettelkasten method, but also includes reviews and the occasional essay.
-If I think it, it has a home here.
+It is mostly a digital garden inspired by the zettelkasten method and Linking Your Thinking.
+It's also a commonplace book and includes reviews and the occasional essay.
+If I think it, find it interesting, or want to remember it, it has a home here.

 It is not a blog.
 It is not a space for where everything is polished before posting.
 It is a web of my own thoughts on the things that interest me.
 Notes may be raw, blank, or even non-existent.
 You are welcome to browse this garden as you wish, there is no algorithm here.